yaoyaodu/materials/docs/写作规范篇/EnglishDocumentationStyleGuide.md

 l  Rules for **periods** in a bulleted list:

-Ø  Complete sentences: Use periods.
+- Complete sentences: Use periods.

-Ø  Sentence fragments, such as an inventory list format: Do not use periods.
+- Sentence fragments, such as an inventory list format: Do not use periods.

-Ø  List items that complete a sentence begun in the introductory statement: Do not use periods.
+- List items that complete a sentence begun in the introductory statement: Do not use periods.

 l  Use **bold type for run-in headings** in a bulleted list, followed by a period, an en dash with spaces, or a colon. **The period, colon, and dash are bold.** Use sentence case for the run-in heading.

 Examples:

-Ø  **Run-in heading.** Preferred style.
+- **Run-in heading.** Preferred style.
 End each true heading with a period.
 Initial capitalize the first word of follow-on text.
 Each bulleted item can be one to three lines long; present longer bullet text as paragraphs with run-in headings.

-Ø  **Run-in heading –** Use an en dash when the run-in heading introduces a thought that the rest of the text completes.
+- **Run-in heading –** Use an en dash when the run-in heading introduces a thought that the rest of the text completes.
 Lowercase the first word of follow-on text.

-Ø  **Single-word:** When they introduce what follows, end single-word headings—such as Example:, Note:, or Caution:—with a colon.
+- **Single-word:** When they introduce what follows, end single-word headings—such as Example:, Note:, or Caution:—with a colon.
 Initial capitalize the first word of follow-on text.

 #### 1.1.2.2      Numbered lists

 Use a numbered list for sequential items (like a procedure) or prioritized items (like a top 10 list).

 ## 1.2  Wording

 l  Do not use different technical names for the same item.